adam-26/hapi-api-version/README.md

 The options for the plugin are validated on plugin registration.

 - `validVersions` (required) is an array of integer values.
 Specifies all valid api versions you support.
-Anything else will be considered invalid and the plugin responds with a status code `400`.
+Anything else will be considered invalid and the plugin responds with a status code as defined by `invalidVersionErrorCode`.
 - `defaultVersion` (required) is an integer that is included in `validVersions`.
 Defines which version to use if no headers are sent.
 - `vendorName` (required, if no getVersion function defined) is a string.
 Defines the vendor name used in the `accept` header.
 - `passiveMode` (optional) is a boolean.
 Allows to bypass when no headers are supplied.
 Useful when you have serve other content like documentation and reduces overhead on processing those.
 - `basePath` (optional) is a string.
 In case we have a base path different from `/` (example: `/api/`).
 Per default this is `/`.
 - `getVersion` (required, if no vendorName defined) is a string.
-Defines the vendor name used in the `accept` header.
+Return an integer to define the requested version, or null/undefined if no version was provided.
-- `invalidVersionErrorCode` (optionsl) is a integer, used to respond to invalid versions.
+- `invalidVersionErrorCode` (optional) is a integer, used to respond to invalid versions.
 Defaults to 415.

-* NOTE: One of `vendorName` or the `getVersion` function must be defined *
+*NOTE: One of `vendorName` or the `getVersion` function must be defined*

 ### Getting the requested API version in the handler